 Everglades Scenic Drives in Ochopee

-There is nothing quite like driving into the Florida Everglades and Big Cypress on a coolish night (around 70º here) and seeing a thunderstorm over Miami.
-It is spectacular.
+There is nothing quite like driving into the Florida Everglades and Big Cypress on a coolish night (around 70º) and seeing a thunderstorm over Miami.
+It is a spectacular sight.

 These three scenic drives in Ochopee offer Old Florida experiences: unpaved roads, wonderful trees, clean air, and yes, gators and snakes may wander onto the road.
 Our three suggested Everglades scenic drives, in addition to Tamiami Trail itself, are: